eric-haibin-lin/mxnet/docs/faq/add_sparse_op_in_backend.md

       const std::vector<OpReqType>& req,
       const std::vector<NDArray>& outputs);
 ```
-where the vectors of TBlobs are replaced with vectors of NDArrays.
+Note that the vectors of TBlobs are replaced with vectors of NDArrays.
 Now, let's go through a few important methods in the NDArray class.

 In the python frontend, there are three types of NDArrays, namely `mx.nd.NDArray`, `mx.nd.sparse.RowSparseNDArray` and `mx.nd.sparse.CSRNDArray`.
 In the C++ backend, however, all of them are represented by the `mxnet::NDArray` class.
 The `storage_type()` method indicates the storage type of the NDArray: